 When it comes to the dining (and breakfast/brunch/lunch) the options are really good on Holbox, also if you’re vegetarian like us.
 We especially enjoyed the Ceviche de soya, Fajitas and Quesadillas with Chickpeas Pastor and Hibiscus flower tinga at vegan restaurant “Arte Sano” (Calle Gerónimo de Aguilar s/n, Centro, 77531 Holbox, Q.R., Mexico).
 So much so, that we went here twice.

 If you’re into street food, make sure to get Marquesitas – the famous Mexican crepes at one of the street stalls.
-If you’re adventurous try a mix of cheese and Nutella, a local favourite.
+If you’re adventurous try a filling made out of a mix of cheese and Nutella, a local favourite.

 Activities on Holbox island: boat tours, golf cart and bicycle rentals